Gerson Lopez

 Challenge

-As Connection transitioned into a live event series, the challenge evolved from geographic scale to brand architecture.
+As Connection evolved into a live event series, the challenge shifted from geographic scale to brand architecture.

 Approach